Xueru1998/bayesian-optimization-refactor/README/evaluation.md

 - ✅ Limited API budget
 - ✅ Well-understood domains
 - ✅ Component-wise optimization
+- ⚠️ Important: For token evaluation in the compressor, in almost all cases, uncompressed text will have a higher score than compressed text.

 ### Use RAGAS When:
 - ✅ End-to-end quality assessment needed